 There’s plenty of moments where you might find yourself questioning “when will I feel like I know what I’m doing?” and “will it get easier?”

 I think with time and experience, it will.
 But for now, I’m learning as I go.
-So, with my experience so far, here are 20 powerful ways to live your 20s to the fullest!
+So, with my experience so far, here are 20 powerful ways to develop personal growth in your 20s!

-This post is all about how to live your 20s to the fullest
+This post is all about personal growth in your 20s

 1. You Don’t Have to Have Everything In Your Life Sorted